 You can create a macro by drawing a selection rectangle in the workspace and using the item New macro from the workspace context menu.
-All selected elements will be moved into the new macro block that will replace the selected elements in the workspace.
-All external links will be maintained.
+All selected blocks will be moved into a new macro block that will replace the selected blocks in the workspace.
+All external connecting lines will be retained.